Trade Forex Trading

 1 Contract, $100,000 Lot

-If you buy one standard forex lot which is equal to 100,000 dollars you will have used
+If you buy one standard forex lot which is equal to 100,000 dollars you'll have used

 = 100,000/1000